-During this difficult time, you all have been doing exceptional work in the classrooms, in the different committees at the Divisional level as well as the College and University levels.
-The last 14 months have been an extraordinary time and one that we’ve had to confront on many levels; it’s been difficult for most of us and devastating for many who have lost friends and loved ones.
+As I've said in previous communications, during this difficult time, you all have been doing exceptional work in the classrooms, in the different committees at the Divisional level as well as the College and University levels.
+The last 18 months have been an extraordinary time and one that we’ve had to confront on many levels.
+It’s been very difficult for most of us and devastating for many who have lost friend(s) or loved one(s).
 And we all know someone who has lost their job.
-All of this has stretched us to the limits, but we have been able to bring out our best to deal with these trying situations.
-I have said this numerous times but it merits repeating...to see what you, the faculty, staff and students, all working together, have been able to accomplish during this year is simply amazing.
+All of this has stretched us to the limits, but we have been able to bring out the best of us to deal with these trying situations.
+I have said this numerous times but it merits repeating: to see what you, the faculty, staff and students, all working together, have been able to accomplish during this year is simply amazing.

 Thank you again for all that you continue to do.